-1.42 The following are not included:
+1.4.2 The following are not included:

-- 1.42a Games against opponents who do not belong to FIDE federations.
-Players with federation "FID" are accepted, but do not count as a foreign player. - 1.42b Games against computers. - 1.42c Games against unrated players who score zero against rated opponents in round robin tournaments. - 1.42d Games which are decided by forfeit, adjudication or any means other than over the board play.
-Other games once started, which are forfeited for whatever reason, shall however be included.
-In the instance of a last round game where the opponent forfeits, the norm shall still count if the player must play in order to have the required number of games, but can afford to lose. - 1.42e A player who has achieved a title result before the last round may ignore all games played subsequently, provided (1) he has met the required mix of opponents, complete tournament.
+- a) Games against opponents who do not belong to FIDE federations.
+Players with federation "FID" are accepted, but do not count as a foreign player. - b) Games against unrated players who score zero against rated opponents in round robin tournaments. - c) Games which are decided by forfeit, adjudication or any means other than over the board play.
+Other games, once started, shall be included.
+In the instance of a last round game where the opponent forfeits, the norm shall still count if the player must play in order to have the required number of games, but can afford to lose.